Wonder Boy III: The Dragon's Trap: Retrospective

 Allgame's review of the Master System version praised the non-linear gameplay and the ability to change into different forms, saying that it "keeps things interesting and fun" and "keeps the game from getting repetitive".
 It lauded its visuals and sound effects, saying the "graphics are very colorful and have a cartoon look to them".
 Criticisms included slippery controls and the difficulty of getting into doors; it said the controls kept the game from obtaining a perfect rating, and the gameplay was still not as good as Wonder Boy in Monster Land.
 The editing staff from magazine Retro Gamer listed Wonder Boy III: The Dragon's Trap as one of the "Perfect Ten Games" for the Master System, calling it "the best in a long and highly convoluted myriad of multi-titled games" and "a great adventure that every Master System fan needs to own".
 The review praised the game's brisk pace and gameplay, despite the length of the game.

 Remake

 In June 2016, indie developer Lizardcube and publisher DotEmu announced a remake of Wonder Boy III: The Dragon's Trap, simply titled Wonder Boy: The Dragon's Trap, which was released for PlayStation 4, Nintendo Switch, and Xbox One in April 2017, with a release on PC to follow in June 2017.
 The game supports a different, modern visual style, but retains the same gameplay, level design and story.
 The game was developed in collaboration with series creator Ryuichi Nishizawa.

 A spiritual successor to The Dragon's Trap, titled Monster Boy and the Cursed Kingdom, is also developed by Game Atelier and published by FDG Entertainment for PlayStation 4, Xbox One, Nintendo Switch, Google Stadia, and PC.
-The game is also developed in collaboration with Nishizawa, though does not use the Wonder Boy name due to Sega owning the rights.
+The game is also developed in collaboration with Nishizawa, but it does not use the Wonder Boy name due to Sega's ownership of the rights.